V1EngineeringInc/V1EngineeringInc-Docs/docs/software/Fengrave-vcarve-inlay.md

+# Inlays

+Here are a few methods to make a good inlay.

+## #1 Darwin's Method

+Here is a good video explaining how to use inkscape and Estlcam to do inlays.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/c-3kuWSwDnA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

-# V Carve Inlay Process Using F-engrave
+## #2 V Carve Inlay Process Using F-engrave

 These are instructions for combining the F-Engrave software with the MODfef script to create a V-Carve Inlay with an MPCNC.